xinoxan/projects-app-json-books/README.txt

 * Use of Bootstrap, jQuery and libraries such as animate.css and font-awesome

-* The ideas is to give the look & feel of how to display the JSON data that's why I choose Bootstrap to wrap it up in a responsive layout
+* The idea is to give the look & feel of how to display the JSON data that's why I choose Bootstrap to wrap it up in a responsive layout

 * I use the hover effect to display all the detailed info of each array within the categories